theatlasroom/presentations/markdown-content/connect-expo.md

 * Find your internal champions

 ## Note:
-So here are some general things i've learnt about during my time as a fellow.
+So in summary, these are some general things i've learnt about or had reinforced to me during my time as a fellow, working on problems like the ones I have just gone over.

 Make sure you understand what you want to be testing, the goal with a prototype is usually to test a concept, or an idea and make sure that it is sound, or tease out some of the complexities before you commit to a solution.
 The goal is definately not to design the most perfect solution.